fastoch/Docker-and-K8s/README.md

 - Name the container "webserver".
 - The Nginx web server inside the container will then be accessible from your host machine at http://localhost:8080

+## Restart an existing container and attach a shell to it

-After that, if we stopped the container, we can start it back up via `docker start [containerName]`, the container name being 'webserver' in our example.
+After that, if we have stopped the container, we can start it back up via `docker start [containerName]`, the container name being 'webserver' in our example.
 And then, we can attach a bash shell to it via `docker container exec -it webserver bash`.
 When running the last command, the prompt will change, going from `[userName]@[localhost]` to `root@[containerID]`.

-@48/356 (13%)
+Attaching a shell to a container is super **useful** for troubleshooting purposes.

+You need to run `exit` to exit the container and go back to your local host.

+@51/356 (14%)
 ---
 EOF